DevCycleHQ/devcycle-docs/docs/extras/edgedb.md

 We are able to support updates to users using our EdgeDB Public Rest API.
 The docs for it can be found [here](/bucketing-api/).

-You are able to use this to update users with all of the supported data, along with custom data, and be able to use that data for segmenting in the SDKs without having to explicitly pass all of the data when `identifyUser` is called.
+You are able to use this to update stored user custom data, and be able to use that data for segmenting in the SDKs without having to explicitly pass all of the data when `identifyUser` is called.

 ```
 curl --location --request PATCH 'https://sdk-api.devcycle.com/v1/edgedb/my-user' \